Extending arrays

 {1, 1, 1, 5, 6, 6}

-You may create a secondary array holding only distinct index values.
-In the given example this would contain index values {0, 3, 4} with respect to above array example.
+Derive a secondary array holding index values of distinct array values.
+In the given example this array of indexes would contain {0, 3, 4} corresponding to {1, 5, 6} in the above array.

 {1, 5, 6}